-Federal Education Rights and Privacy ActNotification to Students of Their Rights under the Federal Family Educational Rights and Privacy Act
+Family Educational Rights and Privacy ActNotification to students of their rights under the Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act of 1974, as amended (FERPA) affords students certain rights of privacy and inspection with respect to their education records.
 FERPA further allows the College to disclose personally identifiable information in a student's education record under certain circumstances without the consent of the student.
 Furthermore, FERPA permits the College to disclose, upon request, directory information, as defined below, without the consent of the student unless the student has otherwise directed the College, in writing.
 Students who do not want any directory information released must file a written request to that effect with the College Registrar, or the appointed designee, on the campus where the student is registered.

-Each student has the following rights with respect to the inspection and amendment of his/her education records:
+Each student has the following rights with respect to the inspection and amendment of their education records:

 - The right to inspect and review the student's education records within 45 days of the date of the College's receipt of a written request for access, in accordance with the procedures contained in the "Student Records Policies and Procedures" (the "College Policy").
 The College Policy directs students to submit their written request to the College Registrar or the appointed designee.
 The College Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.